MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/delete_event.md

 ### 01 - Basic course of events -

 #### Course of Events
-- The administrator selects 'Delete Event' from the event management menu.
+- The administrator selects 'Delete Event' from the 'View All Events' page.
 - The system displays a list of existing events.
 - The administrator selects the event to delete.
 - The system asks the administrator to confirm.